-Mary and George were then reburied in the small vault close to their father’s.
-Their mother’s remains, a skull and pile of bones found lying on top of Edward’s coffin along with the remains of her cheap wooden coffin had disappeared between the time of Edward’s vault being discovered and resealed in 1789 (4).
-Edward’s remains had been thoroughly poked about and no doubt Elizabeth’s were appropriated by the dreaded Georgian souvenir collector along with numerous locks of Edward’s hair.
+Mary and George were then reburied in a small vault close to the vault where their parents were buried.
+Their mother’s remains, a skull and pile of bones found lying on top of Edward’s coffin along with the remains of her cheap wooden coffin, had disappeared between the time of Edward’s vault being discovered and resealed in 1789 (4).
+Edward’s remains had been thoroughly poked about and no doubt Elizabeth’s were appropriated by the dreaded Georgian souvenir collectors along with numerous locks of Edward’s hair.
 A slab was already in place with their names on it as mistakenly it was believed they had already been buried close to their father in the small vault adjoining his.

 St George’s Chapel, Windsor.
 Yorkist Mauseoleum photo @Roger Simon

-Its not surprising that little is known about Mary of York a child of 14 who was hardly here ere she was gone.
+It’s not surprising that little is known about Mary of York, a child of 14, who was hardly here ere she was gone.
 She was mentioned along with her sister Elizabeth in the will her father made prior to leaving for France in 1475 – ‘Item we wil that oure doughtre Elizabeth have x ml marc towards her marriage and that oure doughtre Marie have also to her mariage x ml marc , soo that they bee gouverned and rieuled in thair mariages by oure derrest wiff the Quene and by oure said son the Prince if God fortune him to comme to age of discrecion’ but ‘if either of oure said doughtres doo marie thaim silf without such advys and assent soo as they bee therby disparaged, as God forbede, that then she soo marieing her silf have noo paiement of her said x ml marc, but that it bee emploied by oure Executours towards the hasty paiement of oure debtes and restitucions as is expressed in this oure last Will’ (5).
-Ah man makes plans while the gods laugh as they say for we all know how differently things panned out.
-However its rather gratifying to know, at a time when so many ancient and royal remains have been lost that at least Edward has two of his children with him.
+Ah man makes plans plans while the gods laugh as they say and we now know how differently things panned out.
+However it’s rather gratifying to know, at a time when so many ancient and royal remains have been lost, that at least Edward has two of his children with him.

 - The Royal Funerals of the House of York at Windsor p58 Anne E Sutton & Livia Visser-Fuchs